Abu Said Uthman III

-Abu Said Uthman III (أبو سعيد عثمان ثالث المريني) (Abu Said Uthman ibn Abi l-Abbas ibn Abi Salim), (1383 – 21 October 1420) was Marinid ruler of Morocco from 19 March 1398 to 1420, the last effective ruler of that dynasty.
+Abu Said Uthman III (أبو سعيد عثمان ثالث المريني) (Abu Said Uthman ibn Abi l-Abbas ibn Abi Salim), (1383 – 21 October 1420) was Marinid sultan from 19 March 1398 to 1420, the last effective ruler of that dynasty.
 He ascended to the throne at the age of sixteen.
 He succeeded his brother, Abu Amir Abdallah ibn Ahmad.
 His forces were involved in an unsuccessful attempt to acquire Gibraltar from the Emirate of Granada in 1410.
 In 1415 the Portuguese seized the port of Ceuta.
 Abu Said Uthman III failed in an attempt to recover Ceuta, and was shortly after assassinated.
 His vizier gained control of the kingdom, establishing the Wattasid dynasty of rulers of Morocco.

 Siege of Gibraltar

 The garrison of Gibraltar rebelled in 1410 against the Granadan ruler, Yusuf III, and declared allegiance to Abu Said Uthman III.
 Abu Said Uthman III sent his brother, Abu Said, to take charge with an army numbering some 1,000 cavalry and 2,000 infantry.
 They occupied a number of castles in the area as well as the ports of Estepona and Marbella.
 A Granadan counter-offensive in 1411 drove Abu Said back to Gibraltar, where he took refuge.
 Yusuf III's son Ahmad laid siege to Gibraltar and defeated several Moroccan attempts to break out.
 Eventually a Granadan sympathizer in the garrison helped the besiegers to gain entrance.
 They stormed the Moorish Castle, forcing Abu Said to surrender, and restored Granadan control over Gibraltar.

 Back in Morocco, Abu Said Uthman III reacted by writing to Yusuf III to ask him to execute Abu Said for disloyalty.
 Instead, the Granadan sultan gave Abu Said an army and sent him back to Morocco to launch an ultimately unsuccessful rebellion against Abu Said Uthman III.